 Older adult health issues at MedlinePlus addresses topics such as healthy aging, nutrition, eyesight, bruising, memory loss, aging parents, older drivers and when is the time to give up driving, depression, injuries, sleep problems, preventing confusion, skin problems, safety checklist and more.
 Click on Exercise for Older Adults to find out about balance, strength and flexibility exercises.

 If you’re a caregiver for a senior, find additional resources here.
 The Aging Life Care Association (formerly the National Association of Professional Geriatric Care Managers) has compiled an extensive list of resources for seniors and their caregivers.
 Categories include associations, community/social services, government and care management.
-Consumers can also search for an Aging Life Care Expert
+Consumers can also search for an Aging Life Care Expert.

 AARP provides resources on health and healthcare.
 Resources include health and health insurance topics of interest to people ages 50 and up.
-Updated 2019
+Updated 2020

-Small Michigan study of people ages 60+ who fell at home and also had an assistive device such as a cane or walker.
+Do Canes or Walkers Make Any Difference in falls to older adults?
+This is a report of a small Michigan study of people ages 60+ who fell at home and also had an assistive device such as a cane or walker.
 Most who fell were not using their device at the time of the fall.
 Top reasons: I don’t always need it; I hold onto other things such as the furniture or walls; I forget to use it or forget where I left it; and It makes me feel old.
 An astounding HALF of people said they never had instruction on using their cane or walker.
 Published April 2017 in The Gerontologist (Luz, Bush, Shen); 8-page pdf available free